vueuse/schema-org/README.md

 The improved visibility of Rich Results has been shown to [improve click-through rates](https://simplifiedsearch.net/case-study-the-impact-of-rich-results-on-impressions-clicks-and-organic-traffic/).

 Existing solutions to add Schema.org ld+json script tags work.
 However, implementing and maintaining Schema has issues:
+- `@id` relationships and URL references are brittle
 - Option paralysis in which Schema to implement and how
 - Limited and confusing documentation on best practices
 - Nested Schema adding unnecessary kB to page weight
-- Managing `@id` and `url` references are brittle

 This package aims to solve all of these issues, following the best practices from SEO giant Yoast and Google's own documentation.